-The first thing to do if you must comply with the packaging waste regs is to register.
+The first thing to do if you must follow the packaging waste regs is to register.

-Whether you decide to register yourself with the appropriate Environment Agency directly, or do so through a scheme provided by a third party company, you must do so by April 7th.
-Direct registration is carried out through the National Packaging Waste Database (NPWD).
+You can register with the appropriate Environment Agency directly, or you can do so through a scheme provided by a third-party company.
+Either way, you must do so by April 7th each year.
+You should complete direct registration through the National Packaging Waste Database (NPWD).

-After the cut-off date, you will technically have committed an offence and could be prosecuted.
-However, it is advisable to still register even if you miss the date and, so far, there are no records of any business being penalised for late registration.
+After the cut-off date, you have technically committed an offence, which could mean a potential prosecution.
+Yet it is advisable to register even if you miss the date.
+At the time of writing, there are no records of any business having a penalty for late registration.

 The appropriate agencies to register with for each region are as follows: